 - Six minute presentations that are repeated to small groups of people multiple times in a session.
 PowerPoint slides are not permitted at these presentations.

-- New quality improvement initiatives and/or recently commenced projects or research projects, are invited to be submitted as a six-minute speed talk.
+- New quality improvement initiatives and/or recently commenced projects or research projects are invited to be submitted as six-minute speed talks.

 - Static poster presentations will be displayed throughout the conference.
 Presenting authors will be expected to discuss their poster informally during one of the refreshment breaks.
 Posters are A0 portrait size and will be displayed on poster boards in the exhibition area.

-- Eligible for a poster presentation and/or a 6 minute speed talk, while completed research is eligible for consideration as an oral presentation
+- Eligible for a poster presentation and/or a 6 minute speed talk.
+Please note that completed research is eligible for consideration as an oral presentation

 Photographs & images